Cactus Flower (film): Plot

-Toni Simmons attempts suicide by gas from her stove, but her neighbor Igor Sullivan smells the gas and rescues her by using mouth-to-mouth resuscitation, which changes into kissing after Toni regains consciousness.
+Twentyish Toni Simmons attempts suicide by gas from her stove, but her neighbor, Igor Sullivan, smells the gas and rescues her by using mouth-to-mouth resuscitation, which changes into kissing after Toni regains consciousness.
+Toni and Igor develop a friendship, with Igor patiently listening to Toni's romantic disappointments while pointing out reality.

-Toni's suicide attempt came after being stood up by her lover, Manhattan dentist Julian Winston.
-Julian had told Toni from the beginning of their relationship that he had a wife and three children, although in fact, Julian is not married.
-After finding out that Toni had been willing to die over him, Julian tells Toni he wants to marry her.
-However, she is concerned for his wife's well-being and insists on meeting her to ensure that she has agreed to divorce him.
-Julian asks Stephanie Dickinson, his longtime nurse, to pose as his wife.
-She initially refuses, but ultimately relents because she has long been in love with her employer.
+Toni's suicide attempt came after being stood up by her lover, middle-aged Manhattan dentist Julian Winston.
+Wishing to avoid entanglement, Julian had told Toni, untruthfully, that he had a wife and three children.
+After learning that Toni had been willing to die over him, Julian tells her that he wants to marry her, saying that his wife is eager to divorce him.
+Concerned over his wife's well-being, however, Toni insists on meeting her to ensure she has agreed to the divorce.
+Julian asks Stephanie Dickinson, his nurse, to pose as his wife.
+Stephanie initially refuses but relents because she has long been in love with her employer.

-When Toni and Stephanie meet at the record store where Toni works, Toni senses Stephanie's feelings for Julian, and later asks him to help Stephanie to find another man.
-Julian lies again, telling her that his wife already has a boyfriend.
-Toni immediately insists on meeting him, and Julian enlists his friend Harvey in the role of Stephanie's boyfriend.
-After a "coincidental" encounter with Stephanie and Harvey at a club, Harvey is swiftly chased away by Julian after Harvey's real girlfriend runs into the foursome, humiliating his supposed girlfriend.
-Next day, Julian gifts Toni an expensive mink stole, but Toni sends it to Stephanie with Julian's original note still attached, which lifts Stephanie's spirits.